 Enterprise Mode for Internet Explorer 11 extends Internet Explorer 8 compatibility for specified sites.
 The mode lets enterprises of any size (big or small) safely update to Internet Explorer 11 and at the same time maintain backward compatibility for specific sites developed primarily for Internet Explorer 8 or below.
 This, Microsoft believes will help organizations migrate to Windows 8.1, dispelling fears about adopting the OS over concerns that their Web apps could be incompatible.

-In other words, along with Enterprise Mode Site List Manager, this feature that makes websites and web apps compatible with Internet Explorer irrespective of the IE edition for which the website is optimized to work smoothly.
+In other words, along with Enterprise Mode Site List Manager, this feature makes websites and web apps compatible with Internet Explorer irrespective of the IE edition for which the website is optimized to work smoothly.
 This works with Internet Explorer 11 available for Windows 8.1 Update as well those available for Windows 7.
 It is available for Windows 8.1 Pro and Windows 8.1 Enterprise editions.

 But by default, users won’t see any option to choose the Enterprise mode from the browser itself.
 There is a Group Policy setting behind this, which you have to enable in order to use the Enterprise mode with your Internet Explorer.